 The Salmon Pool Wading Approach

 Another big aspect of this business that I've seen many salmon fishers make errors with is the depth they'll wade in and through a salmon pool at.
 If you need to go out that deep to try to hit the far bank with your fly then logically you're fishing the wrong side of the river!
 In addition to that you'll more than likely have completely 'wrecked' your chances of success and the chances of all other salmon fishers who are fishing the same salmon pool that day.
 Salmon are highly sensitive creatures and although they may keep appearing after they've been 'rattled' by a deep wader they will become exceptionally difficult to catch after they've been disturbed.
 Stay back and wade carefully which includes a smooth slow pool entry and don't just charge in like a rhino!

 The Presence Of Your Salmon Fly Only

 The only thing a salmon should be aware of is the salmon fly and not the angler so watch you're not casting a shadow over a pool or silhouetting yourself against the light sky while moving to the neck of a pool before fishing.
-A moving shadow to a salmon's mind equates to a predator and while working as a boatman on the Tay I observed salmon would only move off their lie the split second the shadow of the boat moved over them and seldom due to the noise of the engine or any other aspect of boating duties.
-Always be aware that salmon could very easily be lying close to your side of the river and adjust your salmon fishing mindset to consider how salmon may be viewing you!
+A moving shadow to a salmon's mind equates to a predator and while working as a boatman on the Tay I observed salmon would only move off their lie the split second the shadow of the boat moved over them and seldom due to the noise of the engine or any other aspect of carefully conducted boating duties.
+Always be aware that salmon could be lying close to your side of the river and adjust your salmon fishing mindset to consider how salmon may be viewing you!